Secure CheckoutPersonal information is secured with SSL technology.

 20. Don't forget memory ... to understand mathematical cognition

 - Hardcover ISBN:

-Dr. Fias is a Professor of Experimental Psychology at Ghent University where he holds the Chair of the Multidisciplinary Research Platform of Neuroscience and is co-chairing the Institute for Neuroscience.
-He has been consulting editor for Journal of Experimental Psychology: Learning Memory and Cognition and was an editorial board member of the journal Cognition.
+Dr. Fias is a Professor of Experimental Psychology at Ghent University.
+He is currently editor-in-chief of the Journal of Numerical Cognition and has been consulting editor for Journal of Experimental Psychology: Learning Memory and Cognition and was an editorial board member of the journal Cognition.
 He serves regularly as an ad hoc reviewer for all major journals in the domain of Cognitive Psychology and Cognitive Neuroscience.
-Dr. Fias has over 100 publications on the topics of numerical cognition and cognitive control.
+Dr. Fias has over 100 publications on the topics of numerical cognition, working memory and cognitive control.
 His research uses behavioral and neuroimaging techniques in a complementary way.

-Ghent University, Faculty of Psychology and Educational Sciences, Department of Experimental Psychology, Ghent, Belgium
+Professor of Experimental Psychology, Faculty of Psychology and Educational Sciences, Department of Experimental Psychology, Ghent University, Ghent, Belgium

 We are always looking for ways to improve customer experience on Elsevier.com.